sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 Here we will plot the ERPs of an epoched dataset as single-channel traces in their 2-D topographic arrangement.
 Select <span style="color: brown">Plot → Channel ERPs → In scalp array/rect. array</span>.
-Using the default settings and pressing *OK* in the window below.
+Using the default settings and pressing *Ok* in the window below.

 ![Image:Pop_plottopo.png](/assets/images/Pop_plottopo.png)